 Unfortunately, Apple did.
 They nailed the touchscreen, and the multitouch experience, out of the gate.
 The physical keyboard market never recovered, and BlackBerry took far too long to understand that sea change.

 Google's Eric Schmidt, meanwhile, was forced to resign from Apple's board of directors.
-Steve Jobs, likely through tightly clenched teeth, for Apple:
+Steve Jobs, likely through tightly clenched teeth, said via Apple:

 Behind the scenes, Jobs was far less cordial:

 We did not enter the search business, Jobs said.
 They entered the phone business.
 Make no mistake they want to kill the iPhone.
 We won't let them, he says.
 Someone else asks something on a different topic, but there's no getting Jobs off this rant.
 I want to go back to that other question first and say one more thing, he says.
 This don't be evil mantra: "It's bullshit."
 Audience roars.

 Unfortunately, Verizon, still lacking the iPhone, hurting from the Storm's failure in the market, and spurning the Palm Pre, went all in on Android.
 Licensed from Lucasfilm by Verizon itself, Droid was a new line of Android phones that finally made the world stand up and take notice.
 Their marketing campaign, filled with quasi-pornographic metaphors, was aimed squarely at young men and squarely against the iPhone, highlighting numerous features that Android had, and the iPhone at that time lacked.
 While Android was just as immature in its own way, and Google hadn't yet gotten serious about user experience — they'd do that later, ironically, by luring Matias Duarte away from Palm — it began Android's ascension to the top of the market.